Providing 5 Star Customer

 3-GAL - FOUR SITE KIT 3-GAL - EIGHT SITE KIT 3-GAL - FOUR & EIGHT SITE KITS

 Containers & Bags Cooking Supplies Health & Beauty

 What is Hydroponic Gardening?

-Hydroponic plants have fewer problems with bug infestations, funguses and disease.
+Hydroponic plants have fewer problems with bug infestations, fungus and disease.
 Due to lack of necessity, fewer or no pesticides are used on hydroponic crops.
-Since hydroponic gardening systems use no topsoil, topsoil erosion isn’t even an issue either.
+Since this type of system uses no topsoil, topsoil erosion isn’t even an issue either.
 With fewer growing challenges it is easier to keep female plants from becoming hermaphrodites.

-In general, plants grown hydroponically are healthier and happier.
+In general, plants grown using hydroponics are healthier and happier.
 They are also easier to maintain.
-In most cases, the people enjoying those hydroponic plants are also healthier and happier.
+In most cases, the people enjoying those hydroponic plants are themselves healthier and happier.
 So, have you planted a seed today?